cdk-entest/sagemaker-studio/README.md

 - Step 4.
 To make sure it work, either stop and start apps again

+Similarly, follow the same procedure to setup a shutdown script for SageMaker studio at domain or user profile level.
+Please note that we have to target JupyterAppServer in this case instead of KernelGateway. [auto-shutdown-script.sh](https://github.com/aws-samples/sagemaker-studio-lifecycle-config-examples/tree/main/scripts/install-autoshutdown-server-extension)

 ## Reference

 - [SageMaker Studio Architecture](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks.html)